codewizard26/weather-wizard-app/README.md

 7: Commit and push the code to a branch named after you, also attach a screenshot named as `icon.png` in your project.

-8: Create a pull request to `codewizard26/community_uploads` branch by explaining your features along with the screenshot to have the changes merged from `your_name branch` into the community uploads branch
+8: Create a pull request  by explaining your features along with the screenshot to have the changes merged from `your_name branch` into the master branch

 9: all of the pull requests will be merged to the repository that follow hactoberfest guidelines.